ShiyuCHEN2003/Hybrid-Data-Augmentation/README.md

 # Hybrid-Data-Augmentation-for-Intelligent-Fault-Diagnosis
-This project has only updated some of the code, and the full source code will be open sourced as soon as the article is officially published.
+The full source code will be open access as soon as the article is officially published.